What are My DMACC Nursing Degree Program Options?

 2-Complete a Nursing Information Session.

-Nursing Information Session; it is a great way to help determine if nursing is the path for you.
+Invest 90 minutes in viewing an online Nursing Information Session; it is a great way to help determine if nursing is the path for you.
 Learn about requirements for admission, what to expect in nursing classes, and options available after graduation.
 Completion of the Nursing Information Session is a prerequisite and is also required prior to making an appointment with an advisor.
-At this time only an online Information Session is available; campus information sessions have been discontinued.

 3-Browse through the FAQ section of the Nursing website.